arihan01/potholeDetection/README.md

 - This will start the development server.
 You can then open the app on your Android device or emulator.
 [Reference](https://reactnative.dev/docs/environment-setup)

-- If you want to modify the routes or any other part of the app, you can do so in the `/screens/Detect.js` file.
+- If you want to modify the routes of the app, you can do so in the `/screens/Detect.js` file.
 ## Setting Up and Running the Flask App

 - The Flask app is located in a folder called `flaskAppForModel`.
 Navigate to this folder in your terminal and run flask_app.py.